CARRTLABUSF/UnityChallenge24/README.md

 - Include a Canvas UI to show the remaining lives
 - Make a small full game out of this, with menu, points, restart button, etc.

+<br><br><br>
 ## Web technology integration skills Challenge

-For this Category, a Unity simulation has already been built for you is under `WebChallengeScripts/WebChallengeScene`.
-Your tasks will be centered around being able to get data out of this simulation to a server and then onto a Frontend interface.
+For this Category, a Unity simulation has already been given to you, is a flight simulation for pilots in outer space.
+You can find it under: `WebChallengeScripts/WebChallengeScene`.

+Your tasks will be centered around being able to get data out of this simulation to a server and then onto a Frontend interface, so that ground control can monitor the Pilots training.

-> For your convinience only reference the folder `WebChallengeScripts`.
+> For your convinience everything you will need to modify or run is inside the folder ***Assets/WebChallengeScripts***.

 ### Level 1: Sending UDP packets to a server
 - **Task**: Modify `NetworkManager.cs` to:
    - Complete the SendPosition function to get the Position, Velocity and Rotation of the target object (use the helper functions already written)
    - Leverage the `UDP_Data` data structure to package the most recent data (Hint: Research about JSONUtility)
    - Figure out how to use the UDPClient object to send the data to the server
    - To verify proper functionality.
-Run the `server.exe` that can be found in the `WebChallenge/Server` folder and see if your messages are coming through
+Run the `server.exe` that can be found in the ***WebChallengeScripts/Server*** folder and see if your messages are coming through

 https://github.com/user-attachments/assets/4bff86e2-d104-42ab-a742-0608be6cfb4b